 Transferring your NCD to another car is actually an easy process.
 You first have to remove the NCD from your old car, also called an ‘NCD withdrawal’, and add it to your new car.
 Here are the steps you have to follow to do it.

 - Prepare the necessary documents including a copy of your MyKad and bank details.

-- Go to the nearest branch of your car’s insurance provider and fill up the form to transfer your NCD.
+- Go to your old car’s insurance provider’s nearest branch and fill out the form to transfer your NCD.
 You’ll receive a copy of the form once your application has been approved.